 Upper-Band MmWave (200-300 GHz) Massive-MIMO Beamforming using Artificial Intelligence for 6G Heterogeneous Networks

 Applications are invited for a full time PhD studentship funded by VIAVI Solution Company.
-The studentship is for a period of 3 years (36 months) starting 1st June 2019 or at a mutually agreed time after that.
-The successful applicant will receive an annual stipend of £20,000 plus payment of their annual full time home/EU tuition fees.
+The studentship is for a period of 3 years (36 months), to start as soon as possible.
+The successful applicant will receive an annual stipend of £20,000 plus payment of their full time home/EU tuition fees.
 International applicants are welcome to apply but be required to self-fund the difference between the published full time international and home/EU tuition fee.

 Massive multiple-input multiple-output (MIMO) systems have shown promising features to significantly increase spectral efficiency of cellular communication systems.
 Future wireless communications such as 6G requires implementation of such systems in extremely high frequency (EHF) range up to 300 GHz for various reasons such as shortage of available spectrum and low attenuation, within 1-2dB/km.